Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 Nutrition

 Nutrition is one of the most underutilized levers people have available to promote muscle growth.
-For your body to grow muscle it needs to be consuming surplus calories.
-That being, eating more than you are expending.
+For your body to grow muscle, it must consume surplus calories.
+That being eating more than you are burning.

-Beyond eating in a calorie surplus you also want to ensure that the surplus calories you’re consuming are providing the necessary nutrients to develop muscle.
-As a starting point focus your main food intake around:
+Beyond eating in a calorie surplus, you also want to ensure that the surplus calories you consume provide the necessary nutrients to develop muscle.
+As a starting point, focus your main food intake around:

-Once that’s covered, balance out your meals and snacks with fruits and vegetables and dietary fat to suit your preferences.
+Once that’s covered, balance your meals and snacks with fruits, vegetables, and dietary fat to suit your preferences.

-Regardless of whether or not you’re using creatine, if you aren’t eating enough food you won’t promote muscle growth.
-If you’re looking to maximize your nutrition to support your muscle growth goal, reach out to a professional who can assist you (contact us to help).
+Regardless of whether or not you’re using creatine, if you aren’t eating enough food, you won’t promote muscle growth.

 Sleep